hexinfra/gorox/README.md

   To build and run Gorox, see INSTALL.md file.

-  If you have latest Go installed already and you are impatient, download the source code, cd to this directory, build and run:
+  If you are impatient and have latest Go installed already, then download the source code, cd to this directory, build and run:

-    shell> go build ./cmds/gorox
-    shell> ./gorox -daemon
+    shell> go build ./cmds/gorox  # You may need to set CGO_ENABLED=0 if failed shell> ./gorox serve -daemon

-  To see the welcome page, visit: http://localhost:3080 .
+  To see the welcome page, visit: http://localhost:3080.
 To exit gracefully:

     shell> ./gorox quit

   That's it.
-Isn't it very simple to start?
+Very simple, isn't it?

 Performance